xTRav3nTx/TheGameofAmazons/README.md

 or an amazon of either color stands.
 The square where the arrow lands is marked to show that it can no longer be used.
 The last player to be able to make a move wins.
 Draws are impossible.

+First Unity project.
+Basic board game in 2.5D.
+All files to open in Unity are located in this repository.

 To view C# code go to Assets->scripts